 The capacity of the Upper Valley Lake Sunapee Region to meet the challenges and take advantage of opportunities over the next 20 years relies on many hands committed to making the vision a reality.
 Common among these themes and critically important to the successful implementation of this Regional Plan is collaboration among individuals, groups, communities, governments, and institutions.

-Regardless of the respective Plan Component focus areas three common themes arose that are the basis for the Vision for the Region.
+Regardless of the respective Plan Component focus areas, the three common themes of opportunity, resiliency, and resources form the basis for the Vision for the Region.
 These themes address individual, community, and regional levels of activity.

 Opportunity